Xipher7934/NeuralNetworkSimulator/README.md

-# NeuralNetworkSimulator
-Neural Network Simulator Android App
+# Neural Network Simulator

+I built this app as an educational tool for people to learn about computational neuroscience and electrophysology.

+Hopefully it adds something to the world.

+- Ethan Heming